 Now that I’ve been back in Jerusalem I have wanted to update my blog for a while… I never finished updating about my holidays because it began feeling a little like a chore.
 This blog is first and foremost for me, a log of things that I have done and enjoyed or not enjoyed, a record of things I have experienced and witnessed.
 It’s supposed to be exactly like traveling is – sporadic.

-In any case, I left the wild winter in Montreal (though I am so happy I stayed long enough to see the crazy, record-breaking snow storms in the Laurentians and in the city itself) and arrived in Israel shortly after midnight on January 1st.
+In any case, I left the wild winter in Montreal (though I am happy I stayed long enough to see the crazy, record-breaking snow storms in the Laurentians and in the city itself) and arrived in Tel Aviv shortly after midnight on January 1st.
 Nervous, but hiding it, I was surprised to have glided easily through immigration and I was out – back in Israel, back to somewhere I had been dreaming of for a good long time.
 Continue reading

 On Friday morning we woke up early and checked out of Chef Hostel, piling into the car to drive up to Haifa.
 The drive there was easy enough and quite pleasant, but once we were in Haifa and had to find the home of my mother’s friend, we were completely lost.
 While we made the journey from Tel Aviv to Haifa in record time (about an hour and a half) we spent another 30 minutes driving oh so slowly up the Carmel mountain and going in circles to find the little street that we had to get to.

-We finally found my mother’s friend – a man who had been her leader in a Jewish youth group when she was 15 or something and the man who was responsible for my journey to Israel – and we got into his car and headed up to the Druze village of Isfiya, which I had visited once many months prior.
+We finally found my mother’s friend – a man who had been her leader in a Jewish youth group when she was 15 and who was responsible for my journey to Israel – and we got into his car and headed up to the Druze village of Isfiya, which I had visited once many months prior.
 My mother was elated, chattering away while my father and I watched the scenery and enjoyed the beautiful views.
-Once in Isfiya, we stopped off at a Druze restaurant and ate until we were stuffed.
+Once there, we stopped off at a Druze restaurant and ate until we were stuffed.
 Honestly, we all ordered a main dish but we could have just as easily satiated ourselves on the many salads that our table creaked beneath.
 Continue reading

 Posted in Israel